Thokas99/Effects-of-Grafting-on-the-Epigenome-of-Tomato-Solanum-lycopersicum-/README.md

 ## Overview

 Grafting, an age-old agricultural technique, plays a pivotal role in modern agriculture, providing myriad benefits for both farmers and plants.
-This README explores the documented advantages of grafting in tomatoes, emphasizing its impact on the epigenome of Solanum lycopersicum.
+This explores the documented advantages of grafting in tomatoes, emphasizing its impact on the epigenome of Solanum lycopersicum.

 ## Key Advantages of Grafting